h7I7/PSTest_LilyRaeburn_Unity2019_4_26f1/README.md

   ===== WHAT WOULD I HAVE DONE DIFFERENTLY =====
   -Make the level generation more modular.
 The tile based system is quick to put together but if I had more time I would like to have put some more complexity and fine tuning into it.
 Currently the tile based system is quite inflexible.
   -Add corners and turns to the level generation.
-Although this is something I breifly attempted, due to the time constraints I wasn't able to fully implement this feature.
+Although this is something I briefly attempted, due to the time constraints I wasn't able to fully implement this feature.
   -Add powerups and more pickups.
 The game is in dire need of health pickups, powerups (such as bonus gems, take no damage for a period of time, move faster, move slower, jump higher, etc.), and maybe even some incentive to spend gems in game to unlock paths or interact with NPCs.
   -Extra lives for watching an ad.
 When the player runs out of lives they are sent to the menu screen, however it would be a better idea to give the player the choice of watching an ad for a second chance and a few extra lives.
-  -Permenant upgrades.
-It could be intersting to add a shop where the player could spend in-game or premium currency for permenant upgrades such as more lives, bonus gems, or even cosmetics like skins and accessories.
+  -Permanant upgrades.
+It could be interesting to add a shop where the player could spend in-game or premium currency for permanant upgrades such as more lives, bonus gems, or even cosmetics like skins and accessories.
   -Sound effects.
 This demo has no sound which is a shame.
 Obviously it would liven things up quite a lot with some music and sound effects.

   ===== ASSET CREDITS =====